verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] Being married is a full time job with no benefits and constant performance reviews.
 - [ ] Hard to choose a compliment equal to her beauty
 - [ ] Now you get anxiety attacks because the selfie you took looks exactly like you.
+- [ ] It isn't safe to be radiant.